-The Coon Tree property, tenure # 540035, a four cell claim comprising 81.57 hectares, was staked on August 28, 2006.
-The claim lies in the Bridge River Mining Camp, well renowned in mining history as a major gold producing region, dating back to the late 1800s, and continues as such today, with ongoing explorations by varied interests..
+The Coon Tree property, tenure # 540035, a four cell claim comprising 81.57 hectares, was initially staked on August 28, 2006.
+The claim lies in the Bridge River Mining Camp, an area well renowned in mining history as a major gold producing region, dating back to the late 1800s.
+The region continues with ongoing explorations by varied interests.